xnm3YQNfEx/GOCSaveEditor/README.md

 - Reserialization of the json back to bytes

 ## Updates
+### 2025-01-05
+- Decided to stop work, and update readme to indicate the status change.
+- May come back to this down the road though have other priorities that will likely take my focus for a long period of time (min of many months, possibly year or two)

 ### 2024-10-12
 - Got a little burned out trying to do a deep dive into the Gang data section.
 - Good progress on it but needed to take a break for a bit.